betaflight/betaflight/docs/Battery.md

 current_meter_scale = (charging_data_mAh / reported_draw_mAh) * old_current_meter_scale
 ```
 For example, assuming:
-+ A Cleanflight reported current draw of 1260 mAh
++ A INAV reported current draw of 1260 mAh
 + Charging data to restore full charge of 1158 mAh
 + A existing `current_meter_scale` value of 400 (the default)